 Midwives are great if you want a little more of a personable doctor.
 You get a doctor that takes an interest in your physical well-being as well as your emotional well-being.
-They are usually trained to do home births as well as deliver in a hospital.
+They are usually trained to do home births and deliver in a hospital.
 So, if you are considering a home birth, a midwife is one of your options.

-Midwives are usually not in charge of as many patients as the on-call OB/GYN so that they can spend a little more time with you.
+Midwives are usually not in charge of as many patients as the on-call OB/GYN, so they can spend a little more time with you.
 They can also help coach you through the labor process.
-Any breastfeeding help you may need initially can help you with too until the lactation specialist is available.
+Any breastfeeding help you may need initially can help you, too, until the lactation specialist is available.

 First Time Pregnancy Questions

 Here are some great questions to ask during your first prenatal appointment.
 Make sure you write down any questions that may come up; pregnancy brain can be rough, especially in the first trimester.

 - What OTC medications are safe for me to use for headaches, allergies, colds, etc.?

 - How much weight is normal to gain?

 - What exercise is safe during pregnancy?

 - Is it safe to get a flu shot during pregnancy?

 - How long can I work, and when should I tell my employer?